Skip to content

 Old City Vadodara

 The old city is marked by four entrance gates in each direction as part of the extinct fort “Kila-e-Daulatabad” : Lehripura Gate , Geni Gate , Champaner Gate (North) , and Pani Gate (east) .
-Lehripura Gate considers as the most embellished gate, with elaborated balconies.
+Lehripura Gate is considered as the most embellished gate, with elaborated balconies.

-Tip: Book a Ola (India’s Uber) or Auto rickshaw to any of the gate to begin your old city tour.
+Tip: Book an Ola (India’s Uber) or an Auto rickshaw to any of the gates to begin your old city tour.

-Heritage Walk: Open vadodarabyfoot.com in your phone, follow the recommendation route that accompanies by English audio.
+Heritage Walk: Open vadodarabyfoot.com in your phone, follow the recommendation route that is accompanied by English audio.

 Follow Me

 I began my tour from Mandvi Gate , which is not a gate but rather a pavilion.
 On my visit, the gate served the purpose of a prayer place.
-Statue of gods on the pooja mandir “prayer cupboard,” devotees circled, waiting for a chance to pray.
-Mandvi Market is a place for traditional leather footwear, those you find in Bandra Mumbai, at a cheaper price.
+A statue of gods on the pooja mandir “prayer cupboard,” devotees circled, waiting for a chance to pray.
+Mandvi Market is a place for traditional leather footwear, that you find in Bandra, Mumbai, at a cheaper price.

 Khanderao Market